-The quadratic reciprocity theorem connects the question of whether or not a is a quadratic residue modulo p to the question of whether p is a quadratic residue modulo each of the prime divisors of a.
+The quadratic reciprocity theorem is the deepest theorem that we will prove in this book.
+It connects the question of whether or not a is a quadratic residue modulo p to the question of whether p is a quadratic residue modulo each of the prime divisors of a.
 To express it precisely, we introduce some new notation.